szabgab/codeandtalk.com/VIDEOS.md

 This will create the a directory called ```category-TIMESTAMP``` inside that directory is a subdirectory called `videos` which needs to be moved to  `conferences/data/videos/abc-2000`.

+TODO: further change the Python script to save the length of the video.

 Update the videos from YouTube
 ------------------------------